 - managing captive populations

-Page 8 of the draft plan refers to two notifiable instruments that detail how the number of kangaroos to be culled is calculated.
-The instruments will commence when the plan has been finalised and will be published on the ACT Legislation Register:
+Page 8 of the plan refers to two notifiable instruments that detail how the number of kangaroos to be culled is calculated.
+These instruments are published on the ACT Legislation Register:

 - Nature Conservation (Eastern Grey Kangaroo) Rural Culling Calculator